peacelovingng/data-science-portfolio/README.md

-# data-science-portfolio
-Portfolio of data science projects completed by me for professional development and a curiosity for learning.

 Hello, my name is Angela and welcome to my portfolio.
+I am a data scientist and doctoral student in Biomedical Informatics.
+This is a collection of projects that I am working on from a variety of disciplines and fields.